connordipietro/connordipietro.github.io/content/posts/sort-sim.md

 #### **_Sorting algorithm [ASMR](https://www.youtube.com/results?search_query=sorting+algorithm+asmr) has entered the chat_**.

-Thanks and credit to [sort.bullinger.dev](sort.bullinger.dev) for much of the inspiration behind this project.
+Thanks and credit to [sort.bullinger.dev](sort.bullinger.dev) which directly inspred this project.

+I tried at first to create this on my own with no outside reference.
+Then I read through the inspiration source code and my mind was blown.

+There was a lot going on.
+Web Workers.
+Typescript.
+New Web APIs.
+Smart, lean code doing it's job beautifully.
+It was beautiful.

+I decided to take the long road on my way to DS&A mastery, and here's some of what I learned.

 ## The Plan 👻